SODALITE-EU/refactoring-option-discoverer/README.md

 The information about building semantic reasoner can be found at ` https://github.com/SODALITE-EU/semantic-reasoner `

+## Build Process

-Then, use `maven` to build this project.
+Use `maven` to build this project.
 ```
 mvn clean install
 ```
 This requires maven 3.x

+## Deployment

-The built artifact is a web application (.war file) that can be deployed in an any web server.
+The built artifact is a jar file that can be used by other components (e.g., ml and rule-based refactoring)